All provisions within this catalog are subject to change without notice. If you have questions or comments, please contact email@example.com.

 - Master the concepts of the theoretical OSI networking model.

-- Create, maintain, and troubleshoot both wired and wireless network infrastructures and infrastructure devices.
+- Create, secure, maintain, and troubleshoot both wired and wireless network infrastructures and infrastructure devices.

-- Employ and master the skills needed to create and maintain serveribased networks using both Microsoft Windows and open source Linux server systems.
+- Employ and master the skills needed to create, secure and maintain server based networks using both Microsoft Windows and open source Linux server systems.

-- Develop and implement a logical troubleshooting and maintenance system for Personal Computing systems.
+- Develop and implement a logical troubleshooting, security, and maintenance system for Personal Computing systems.

-- Prepare for networking support industry standard certifications such as: CCNA, CCNP, MCSA or MCSE, and CompTIA Network+.
+- Prepare for networking support industry standard certifications such as: CCNA, CCNP, MCSA CompTIA Network+, CompTIA PenTest+, and CCNA Security

 Estimated Resident Program Cost*